-Halloween may be over, but a ghoulish celebration continues on in Mexico.
+Halloween may be over, but a ghoulish celebration continues in Mexico.
 Every year on Nov.
-1 and 2, the country celebrates Día de Los Muertos (Day of the Dead), a holiday that honors family and loved ones who have passed.
-Instead of focusing on the past, those who celebrate Day of the Dead lavishly decorate and hang by their departed's grave sites, while enjoying their favorite foods and drinks.
-If you want to incorporate a little Día de los Muertos flair into your supper tonight, or simply jump on any good excuse to enjoy some Mexican flavors, take a tip from these 10 recipes.
+1 and 2, the country celebrates Día de los Muertos (Day of the Dead), a holiday that honors family and loved ones who have passed.
+Instead of focusing on the past, those who celebrate Day of the Dead lavishly decorate and hang by their departed's grave site while enjoying the deceased's favorite foods and drinks.
+If you want to incorporate a little Día de los Muertos flair into your supper tonight or simply jump on any good excuse to enjoy some Mexican flavors, then take a tip from these 10 recipes.

 Get your pets into the spirit of Day of the Dead, or honor the memory of an old furry friend.
 More than just Mexico's answer to Halloween, Día de los Muertos, or Day of the Dead, is essentially partying with the dead.
 A national holiday in Mexico, and observed in other regions in Latin America and Europe, the two-day holiday on Nov.
 1 and 2 honors the departed in a celebratory manner, remembering loved ones through funny anecdotes and happy memories.
 Family members come together to remember the deceased by building altars and "welcoming" the spirits of loved ones home.
 So why should your pet be excluded from the family fun?
 Here are 15 great finds from Etsy that will help your kitty or pooch get festive or help you honor a dearly departed pet.

 Dia de los Muertos, or Day of the Dead, is such a visually rich holiday.
 Every year, I'm inspired by the way people interpret and celebrate the occasion.
 Here is some of the imagery that I'm loving around the web.